Graphic pejoratives in written Chinese: Other radicals

-Radical 142 虫, the "insect" or "reptile" radical, is used for the early Man 蠻 "southern barbarians" and modern-day Min 閩 people (see Fujian#History).
+Radical 142 虫, the "insect" or "reptile" radical, is used for the early 蠻 Mán "southern barbarians" and modern-day 閩 Mǐn people (see Fujian#History).
 In Minnan they are both pronounced as /ban˨˦/ (POJ: bân).
-Xu Shen's Shuowen defines both words as 蛇種 "a type of snake".
+Xu Shen's Shuowen defines both words as 蛇種 shézhǒng "a type of snake".
 The American philologist and linguist Victor H. Mair explains the modern significance of these two ancient graphic pejoratives as follows:

 The debasement of local languages and cultures in China (whether they are Sinitic or non-Sinitic) is so ubiquitous that people become inured to it.
 They internalize the negative stereotypes associated with peripherality and sheer difference (from the orthodox language and culture of the center).
 This subtle (but sometimes also brutal) psychological conditioning extends even to the names people call themselves and the totemic myths with which they identify.
 For instance, the people of Fujian and Taiwan are proud to identify themselves as being from Min, but seldom do they consider that the character adopted to write this name over two millennia ago (it did not yet exist among the oracle bone and bronze inscriptions) includes the infamous chóng ("insect; serpent") radical.
 There it is staring you right in the face every time you look at the character: a bug inside of a door, but people do not see the insect / snake, perhaps because they do not want to see it or cannot bear to see it.
 Here is how Xu Shen explained the character used to write mín around the year 100 CE: "Southeastern Yue [i.e., Viet]; snake race.
 [The character is formed] from [the] insect / serpent [radical and takes its pronunciation from] mén." 東南越蛇穜从虫門聲 ...
 Southern Min speakers refer to themselves as bân-lâm-lâng, which is usually written with sinographs meaning "Southern Min person" 閩南人, but should actually be written with sinographs meaning "Southern barbarian fellow" 蠻南儂. ...
 The graph pronounced lâm in Taiwanese is the notorious mán ("barbarians [of the south]") as pronounced in MSM.
 Here is how Xu Shen explains the graph used to write lâm / mán: "Southern barbarians [who are a] snake race.
 [The character is formed] from [the] insect / serpent [radical and takes its pronunciation from] luàn 南蠻蛇種从虫" ...
 The Mán inhabitants of Mǐn are thus doubly southern, doubly barbarian, and doubly serpentine.
 Since these explanations have been enshrined in the most authoritative, foundational dictionary of the sinographs, a dictionary which is still invoked with reverence today, there is no denying them.
 The impact that such designations have had on the consciousness of those who are on both the receiving end and the giving-end is enormous.